-Calling this method is required every time a machine has been locked for a particular session using the IMachine::launchVMProcess() or IMachine::lockMachine() calls.
+Calling this method is required every time a machine has been locked for a particular session using the Machine::lockMachine() calls.
 Otherwise the state of the machine will be set to Aborted on the server, and changes made to the machine settings will be lost.